Rwebb1981/Foundations-of-Data-Analysis-Part-1-/README.md

 Week 3 - Bivariate Distributions (Code to produce a scatterplot of two variables and to add a line of best fit.
 Also, code to calculate the correlation between two variables and code to create a correlation matrix between three variables).

-Week 4 - Bivariate Distributions - Categorical Variables (XXXX)
+Week 4 - Bivariate Distributions - Categorical Variables (Code to create contingency tables, proportion tables and tables of marginal distribution, as well as how to create stacked bar charts and mosaic plots.
+Also, code to determine probabilities of events occuring given the tables previously created).

+Week 5 - Linear Functions (XXXX).